Electrocution Burn Injury Attorney

-- Easing Stress With a Qualified Tort Attorney7
+- Easing Stress With a Qualified Tort Attorney

-But these mishaps can also happen in automobiles and factories, like in the heavy industry.
+So although we may not have much heavy industry as before, there are still plenty of places to die or be disfigured from an electrical burn.
 At Ehline Law Firm of California, we have represented hundreds of charred and shocked victims just like you in some of these types of scenarios.

 What are Some Electrocution Statistics?

-There are three ways that electrical burn injuries occur.
-This includes:
+There are three ways that direct electrical burn injuries occur.